toomcis/WocaFuckOff-docker/README.md

 **Project Overview**

-* **Purpose:** Fully containerized deployment of the WocaFuckOff Wocabee automation bot with Playwright and bundled browser dependencies.
+- **Purpose:** Fully containerized deployment of the WocaFuckOff Wocabee automation bot with Playwright and bundled browser dependencies.
-* **Main components:** Ubuntu-based Docker image, Python virtual environment, Playwright (Chromium), and the WocaFuckOff automation scripts.
+- **Main components:** Ubuntu-based Docker image, Python virtual environment, Playwright (Chromium), and the WocaFuckOff automation scripts.
-* **Primary language focus:** Slovak → English by default, but fully configurable for other language pairs supported by the target platform.
+- **Primary language focus:** Slovak → English by default, but fully configurable for other language pairs supported by the target platform.

 **Quick Notes**

-* **AI-assisted:** Parts of this project were created with AI assistance.
+- **AI-assisted:** Parts of this project were created with AI assistance.
 If you encounter unexpected behavior, open an issue: [issue](https://github.com/toomcis/WocaFuckOff-docker/issues) !
 NOTE: If you encounter an issue with the script itself, please make a bug report under the original [WocaFuckOff project here](https://github.com/toomcis/WocaFuckOff/issues) !
-* **Playwright-powered:** Uses Playwright with an installed Chromium build inside the container.
+- **Playwright-powered:** Uses Playwright with an installed Chromium build inside the container.
-* **Notification support:** Optional integration with ntfy for runtime and startup error notifications.
+- **Notification support:** Optional integration with ntfy for runtime and startup error notifications.

 ---

 ## Requirements

-* **Docker**
+- **Docker**
-* **Docker Compose** (recommended for easier configuration)
+- **Docker Compose** (recommended for easier configuration)
-* A valid Wocabee account
+- **WocaBee:** Please make sure that you have a valid WocaBee account and the package already completed before you farm it, the script is supposed to do the tedious grind currently

 ---